legluondunet/MyLittleLutrisScripts/Heretic II/README.md

 Technical notes:
 known issues:
 - change resolution crashes H2.
 But it is not necessary as the game patched during install to use your desktop resolution.
-- alt-tab no active
+- alt-tab not active
-- you have to keep the cd in the drive to hear soundtrack H2 controller support is insufficient .
+- you have to keep the cd in the drive if you want to hear soundtrack H2 controller support is insufficient .
 Instead I invite you to use a keymapper like Antimicro or sc-controller.
 You will find profiles for x360 and Steam Controller in the "gamepad profiles" folder.